Discover the history of The Kavinoky Theatre and join us as we continue our story this season.

 During the past 38 years, The Kavinoky has had a seminal influence on the growth of live theatre in Buffalo.
 Most of the leading area actors had their start at The Kavinoky, as did many of the Artistic Directors.
-When we began we were alone; there are now over thirty producing organizations in town and we are proud to have paved the way for Buffalo's thriving theatre community.
+When we began we were alone; there are now twenty plus producing organizations in town and we are proud to have paved the way for Buffalo's thriving theatre community.

 What Sets the Kavinoky Apart